cailllev/paRSA/README.md

 - no obvious weakness, see [here](Threat_Modelling.md)

 ## TODO
-- this project, but with Elliptic Curves instead RSA
+- this project, but one with Elliptic Curves and one with Diffie Hellman instead RSA
-- add loading bar for prime gen instead of seconds
+- create sign and verify logic

 ## Implementation Comments
 - read and write bytes to files, not as strings